asacrea/stream-music-logs/README.md

 3. Fluentd sends the event logs as JSON files to a storage solution, either Minio Cluster or S3.

 As I explored Fluentd in more detail, I understood that Fluentd is a flexible log collector that can collect logs from various sources, perform data transformations and route them to different destinations.
 However, if you send the data directly from Fluentd to an S3 bucket, you will be responsible for ensuring the reliability and scalability of the data pipeline.
 You will have to deal with potential problems such as network failures, retries, buffering and managing the scalability of the infrastructure.
-For these reasons I made the decision to make use of both tools and take advantage of the benefits of each, as Kinesis Firehose is a self-managed, self-scalable tool that makes it easier for us to deploy the solution and generate a more robust proposition.
+For these reasons I made the decision to use both tools and take advantage of the benefits of each, as Kinesis Firehose is a self-managed, self-scalable tool that makes it easier for us to deploy the solution and generate a more robust proposition.

 To make the connection with S3, the existing connection with minio was replaced by adding a plugin that would allow this communication.
 The code to do this is as follows: